2KAbhishek/nerdy.nvim/README.md

 ### ⚡ Requirements

 - You have installed the latest version of `neovim`

-These two plugins are optional but highly recommended for a smoother user experience.

 - [snacks.nvim picker](https://github.com/folke/snacks.nvim/blob/main/docs/picker.md) — for prettier select UI
-- [telescope](https://github.com/nvim-telescope/telescope.nvim) — for fuzzy searching in list

 ### 🚀 Installation